DrexelTriangle/TriangleSWP/docs/DevelopmentTips.md

 - Go to publisher/app/config/.
 Open config.yml, under `twig:` put the line `auto-reload: true`
 - You may have to run `sudo -u www-data SYMFONY_ENV=prod php app/console cache:clear` once more

+Edit Java Runtime Memory Size
+- If you are running on a low-memory machine, set your java runtime to use less memory with `java -Xmx1024m -Xms128m`

 TIPS
 -----------------------
 - If changes are not registering, clearing the cache and/or running gulp build usually fixes this.